Native American Studies

 3 Credits

-Prerequisites: 2003 and 3003.
-This course engages students in the practice of cultural resource management with a community partner.
+This course engages students in the practice of Cultural Resource Management with a community partner.
 Each year students work together as a team on a suitable project, creating a professional product.
+Prereq.: 2003 and 3003.

 Admission Requirements